ScruffyFurn/LongBoat/README.md

   - Retrieve a list of Containers

 # Requirements
 If you are looking to modify Longboat code.
-The following is required
+The following is required.
+1. First and foremost, an internet connection but I am assuming you have one since you made it here.
+2. You will need a way to edit your code, I use Visual Studios since it makes package management simple but you can use the editor of your choice.
+Just keep in mind you will be needing packages with nuget or git.
+3. You will need a <a href="https://azure.microsoft.com/en-us/pricing/free-trial/?WT.mc_id=azurebg_CA_sem_google_BR_BRTop_Nontest_FreeTrial_azure&WT.srch=1">Microsoft Azure subscription</a>
-- Longboat requires the following
+4. Lastly Longboat requires the following
 - Azure C++ SDK wastorage <a href="https://www.nuget.org/packages/wastorage/">Version 1.0</a>
-    - C++ Rest SDK (Casablanca) <a href="https://www.nuget.org/packages/wastorage/">Version 2.4.0.1</a> (this will be installed automatically with wastorage through nuget)
+    - The Above which requirese C++ Rest SDK (Casablanca) <a href="https://www.nuget.org/packages/wastorage/">Version 2.4.0.1</a> (this will be installed automatically with wastorage through nuget but double check the versions.)

 # Download & Install
 You can find the required DLL files in the release section of this github page. <a href="https://github.com/ScruffyFurn/Longboat/releases">Here</a>